X86: Addressing modes

 Addressing modes for 16-bit processor modes can be summarized by the formula:

 Addressing modes for 32-bit x86 processor modes can be summarized by the formula:

 Addressing modes for the 64-bit processor mode can be summarized by the formula:

 Instruction relative addressing in 64-bit code (RIP + displacement, where RIP is the instruction pointer register) simplifies the implementation of position-independent code (as used in shared libraries in some operating systems).

 The 8086 had 64 KB of eight-bit (or alternatively 32 K-word of 16-bit) I/O space, and a 64 KB (one segment) stack in memory supported by computer hardware.
 Only words (two bytes) can be pushed to the stack.
 The stack grows toward numerically lower addresses, with SS:SP pointing to the most recently pushed item.
 There are 256 interrupts, which can be invoked by both hardware and software.
 The interrupts can cascade, using the stack to store the return address.

 x86 registers

 16-bit

 The original Intel 8086 and 8088 have fourteen 16-bit registers.
 Four of them (AX, BX, CX, DX) are general-purpose registers (GPRs), although each may have an additional purpose; for example, only CX can be used as a counter with the loop instruction.
 Each can be accessed as two separate bytes (thus BX's high byte can be accessed as BH and low byte as BL).
 Two pointer registers have special roles: SP (stack pointer) points to the "top" of the stack, and BP (base pointer) is often used to point at some other place in the stack, typically above the local variables (see frame pointer).
 The registers SI, DI, BX and BP are address registers, and may also be used for array indexing.

+One of four possible 'segment registers' (CS, DS, SS and ES) is used to form a memory address.
+In the original 8086 / 8088 / 80186 / 80188 every address was built from a segment register and one of the general purpose registers.
+For example, ds:si is the notation for an address formed as [16 * ds + si] to allow 20-bit addressing rather than 16 bits, although this changed in later processors.
+At that time only certain combinations were supported.